Office of Accountability & Assessment

 - Supporting the administration of all local and state assessments;

 - Supporting the development and implementation of valid and reliable local benchmark assessments.

 In Aiken County schools, assessment is an important component of how educators and instructional coaches design teaching and learning that is centered and unique to your child.
-The attached graphic was created as an information sharing tool to allow greater understanding of the scope of state and federal required assessments, as well as assessments our school system has chosen to use to identify strengths and weaknesses of your child’s base knowledge in real time, especially in areas of high importance such as reading and mathematics.
+The graphic below was created as an information sharing tool to allow greater understanding of the scope of state and federal required assessments, as well as assessments our school system has chosen to use to identify strengths and weaknesses of your child’s base knowledge in real time, especially in areas of high importance such as reading and mathematics.

-Many assessments are short—15 or 20 minutes aimed to give quick insight in order for teachers to monitor and adjust instruction to your child’s specific needs.
-Particularly in the early education years, some items, although labeled as an “assessment,” are simply a teacher listening to their student read aloud to better understand where they may be having difficulties.
+Many assessments are short—15 or 20 minutes aimed to provide quick insight in order for teachers to monitor and adjust instruction to your child’s specific needs.
+Particularly in the early education years, some items, although perhaps labeled as an “assessment,” are simply a teacher listening to their student read aloud to better understand where they may be having difficulties.